 This week, I was going to write about MuseGroup, the parent company behind MuseScore.
 Since the start of this summer, there’s been a huge kerfuffle involving MuseGroup’s control of Audacity.
 Most recently, the MuseGroup has been vaguely threatening a Chinese expatriate with refoulement in response to a MuseScore downloader browser extension.

-The thing is, I don’t really know if I have anything to add to that discussion; much like the rest of the internet, MuseGroup’s behavior is a bit outrageous, and I have some abstract unease about the future of MuseScore.
+The thing is, I don’t really know if I have anything to add to that discussion; I have to agree with the rest of the internet in saying that MuseGroup’s behavior is a bit outrageous, and I have some abstract unease about the future of MuseScore.
 So instead, let’s talk about something else.

 I recently finished up Cowboy Bebop for the third time.
-When I started this watch–through back in May, I shared a drum chart for the show’s theme, “Tank!”.
-But I actually have a few more songs from the show charted out.
+When I started this watch–through back in May, I shared a drum chart for the show’s theme, “Tank!”, but I actually have a few more songs from the show charted out.
 The number today is “Rush”, which plays during the big fight scene for the first episode’s climax.
-Much like “Tank!”, we only hear about 90 seconds of “Rush” in the actual show, but it’s a real song, with a solo section and everything.
+Much like “Tank!”, we only hear about 90 seconds of “Rush” in the actual show, but it’s a real song — 3½ minutes in length with a solo section and everything.

-It’s tough to describe to groove that drives this song.
+It’s tough to describe to groove that drives this number.
 At first, it seems like the chart is reminiscent of “Nutville”, which is to say it alternates between a Latin feel and fast swing.
-The opening bassline features the ever–ubiquitous tresillo rhythm, but the drums are playing a very strange swing groove on top of it.
+The opening bassline features the ever–ubiquitous tresillo rhythm, but the drums are playing a very strange swing feel on top of it.
 See if you can figure out how these work together:

 Edit November 2021: After the release of the Netflix live–action Cowboy Bebop and its accompanying soundtrack album, there now exists a fourth version of this song called “Net Rush”.

-So… I dunno, I guess I gravitate towards the live rendition.
-I don’t want the chart to include every subtly I suspect to be part of the tune.
-Whatever, we musicians can play songs how we feel, and ultimately these charts I create are my interpretation of the song.
+So… I dunno, I guess I gravitate towards the live rendition more than anything else, and I don’t want the chart to include every subtly I suspect to be part of the tune.
+Whatever — we musicians can play songs how we feel, and ultimately these charts I create are my interpretation of the song.
 You could play the whole thing swung if you please.

 Something really fascinating happens during the final measures: the tempo appears to be cut in half, and the bassist plays an offbeat walking bassline.
 It’s quite disorienting, and I can’t say if it was on purpose or not.
 I wrote in this interpretation because it certainly makes things more challenging.